samjwu/CRUDProductApplication/README.md

 # ProductInventoryWebApplication

-A CRUD Web Application for managing Product Inventory
+A CRUD Web Application for managing Product Inventory coded with Angular

+## Get Started

+Follow this guide to get started: https://angular.io/guide/quickstart

 ## About